 Read our announcement of the inaugural FLAIR Fellows from the 2019 round.

 You can apply for this scheme if you:

-- Wish to hold the fellowship in a research institution in an ODA eligible sub-Saharan African country.
-Please see the scheme notes for a full list of eligible host countries.
+- Wish to hold the fellowship in a research institution in an Official Development Assistance (ODA) eligible sub-Saharan African country;

 - Have a clearly defined scientific research proposal focusing on one or more of the Global Challenge areas outlined in the scheme notes.

 Research must be within the Royal Society’s remit of natural sciences, which includes but is not limited to biological research, chemistry, engineering, mathematics and physics.
 For a full list, please see the breakdown of subject groups and areas supported by the Royal Society.
 The Royal Society does not cover clinical medicine (such as patient orientated research and clinical trials), social sciences or humanities, other than when working in partnership with organisations.